U.S. will remove Xiaomi from blacklist, reversing jab by Trump

 ‘LOW-HANGING FRUIT’

-Soon after that victory, Reuters reported that other Chinese companies placed on the same blacklist were considering similar lawsuits.
+Soon after the victory, Reuters reported that other Chinese companies placed on the same blacklist were considering similar lawsuits.
 [L1N2LD2YY]

 Xiaomi was among the more high-profile Chinese technology companies that former President Donald Trump targeted for alleged ties to China’s military.